michoest/thesis/README.md

 ## Installation
 You might want to create a virtual environment to keep the dependencies separated from other environments.
-To do so, execute
+To do so, make sure that you are using Python in version 3.10 or higher, and execute
 ```console
 $ python -m venv venv
 $ source venv/bin/activate